-Performance evaluations will be performed at the incident using the evaluation form (see Attachment H - Standard Contractor Evaluation Form) by the incident representative supervising the work.
+Performance evaluations will be performed at the incident using the evaluation form by the incident representative supervising the work.
 This form is the only performance evaluation that will be accepted by the State.
 The incident representative's signature shall be legible, and their name shall be printed on the form.
-Evaluations are to be sent to the following address:
+Completed performance evaluations will be submitted to the State as they are completed.